BarriF13/Barri_CV/README.md

 Also as a freelancer I was always chanllenged to :
 - work with limited budgets for individual or freelance clients and still deliver market standard quality products.
 - Co-oporate with different teams such as photographers , and make sure we are following the same goals.
-- Finding smart solutions for any technical ot financial obstacle.
+- Finding smart solutions for any technical or financial obstacle.

 ### **Lorca Digital Photography Studio** (2000 - 2003)